Code360In/katacoda-scenarios-16/iperf3-docker/step4.md

 # Deploy Prometheus

-Prometheus is an open-source monitoring solution that can be integrated with Envoy's own stats.
+Prometheus is an open-source monitoring solution.

 Now, let's see the prometheus configuration: